icann/rst-api-spec/README.md

    represents ICANN org's view of the API, and includes operations required by internal ICANN systems and the test orchestrator which actually runs the tests.
 External users (RSPs and registry operators) won't have access to these endpoints (except in OT&E, where some of them *are* available).
+An HTML rendering of this view is [here](rst-ap-spec-internal.html).

 Each of these files are generated from [rst-api-spec.yaml.in](rst-api-spec.yaml.in), which is the master file which